YWYirong/YWYirong.github.io/README.md

 ```shell
 git clone https://github.com/username/username.github.io
 ```
-If you are using [Github Desktop](https://desktop.github.com/): Click the "set up in Desktop" button shown in the repository on Github website, then it will open Github Desktop, save the project.
+If you are using [GitHub Desktop](https://desktop.github.com/): Click the "set up in Desktop" button shown in the repository on GitHub website, then it will open GitHub Desktop, and save the project.

-### 3. Installing Jekyll
+### 3. Install Jekyll
-* About Jekyll: Jekyll is a tool for generating static websites that comes with integrated GitHub Pages support and a streamlined building process.
+* About Jekyll: Jekyll is a tool for generating static websites that come with integrated GitHub Pages support and a streamlined building process.

 * Make sure you have [Ruby](https://www.ruby-lang.org/en/downloads/) and [RubyGems](https://rubygems.org/pages/download) installed beforehand.